clvrv/GNM/acoustic-levitator/README.md

 **7. Install Buttons:** Install the buttons and solder them to the Arduino.

-**8. Install the Cover:** Laser cut (Abdeckung.dfx) and install the cover (in the bottom part of the box) to protect the cables from being ripped out during transportation.
+**8. Install the Cover:** Laser cut (Abdeckung_Levitator.dfx) and install the cover (in the bottom part of the box) to protect the cables from being ripped out during transportation.

 **9. Test:** Test that everything is working correctly.
 If necessary, solder any connections that need adjustment.